salmanfarisvp/makertrain-fab25/docs/prerequisites/install-tools.md

 # 🛠️ Install Tools

-By Following this hackster guide, you will install the necessary tools for the workshop.
-You will need to install the following tools:
+By Following this [hackster guide](https://www.hackster.io/Salmanfarisvp/1-makertrain-pre-departure-checklist-nrf-sdk-setup-e37098), you will need to install the below necessary tools for the workshop.

 - [ ] SEGGER J-Link Software
 - [ ] Dowbload and add `nrfutil` to your PATH
 - [ ] Install VS Code.
 - [ ] Install nRF Connect Extension Pack For VS Code.
-- [ ] Install nRF SDK Toolchain.
+- [ ] Install nRF Toolchain.
 - [ ] Install nRF Connect SDK.
 - [ ] Install nRF Programmer.